 The Company currently has a stock option plan to attract, motivate and retain selected officers, employees, directors and consultants under which incentive or non-incentive options may be granted, generally for a term of ten years from the date of grant.
 Exercise prices of incentive stock options may not be less than 100% and exercise prices of non-statutory stock options may not be less than 85% of the fair market value of the common stock on the date of the grant.
-For persons owning 10% or greater of the voting power of all classes of the Company's stock, the exercise price of the incentive or the non-qualified stock options may not be less than 110% of the fair market value of the common stock on the date of the grant.
+For persons owning 10% or greater of the voting power of all classes of the Company's stock, the exercise price of the incentive or the non-qualified stock on the date of the grant.
 The plan is administered by the Company's board of directors.

 SFAS 123(R) requires entities to estimate the number of forfeitures expected to occur and record expense based upon the number of awards expected to vest.
 Prior to adoption of SFAS No. 123(R), the Company accounted for forfeitures as they occurred, as permitted under SFAS No. 123.
-The cumulative effect of adopting the method change of estimating forfeitures is not material to the Company's financial statements for the six months and three months ended June, 2009.
+The cumulative effect of adopting the method change of estimating forfeitures is not material to the Company's financial statements for the three months ended March 31, 2009.

 The 1998 Stock Option Plan (1998 Plan) was established to grant up to 85,000 non-qualified options through May 12, 2008 to employees and other individuals providing services to the Company.
 Options under the 1998 Plan vest variably from one year to four years from the date grant and must be exercised within 30 days of employee termination.
-As of June 30, 2009 the plan had expired; therefore, no options were available for future grant.
+As of March 31, 2009 the plan had expired therefore, no options were available for future grant.

 The 2000 Stock Award Plan (2000 Plan) was established to grant up to 100,000 incentive options through December 11, 2010 to employees, excluding officers and directors, and other individuals providing services to the Company.
 Options under the 2000 Plan vest variably from one year to four years from the date grant and must be exercised within three months of employee termination.
-As of June 30, 2009 and December 31, 2008, the 2000 plan had 98,046 options available for future grant.
+As of March 31, 2009 and December 31, 2008, the 2000 plan had 98,046 options available for future grant.